Collected Works of Aleister Crowley

-The Collected Works of Aleister Crowley 1905–1907 was originally a trilogy of books published by Aleister Crowley during his early career as student of magick.
+The Collected Works of Aleister Crowley (1905–1907) is a trilogy of books published by Aleister Crowley during his early career as student of magick.

-Collected Works Volume I 1905
+Volume I (1905)

 The first volume was published in 1905 but contains his poems and plays between 1898 and 1902 and is what he admits to be his juvenilia.
 It is noted at the beginning:

 The great bulk of MSS. from 1887 to 1897 have been sedulously sought out and destroyed.
 They were very voluminous.